If you’re planning a trip to Disney World soon, I highly recommend adding TRON Lightcycle Run at Magic Kingdom to your list of must-do attractions.

 How to ride TRON Lightcycle Run

-How to buy a lightning lane pass for TRON
+How to buy a lightning lane single pass for TRON

-If you don’t want to mess with the virtual queue or prefer to ride at a specific time, you can purchase a lightning lane pass for a specific 1-hour window.
+If you prefer to ride at a specific time, you can purchase a lightning lane pass for a predetermined 1-hour window.

 Per Thrill Data, lighting lane passes for TRON have held steady at $20 per person.